 Short bio in the third person

 Stephen Reid is a social entrepreneur, activist and public speaker.
-He is currently a co-director of the Psychedelic Society, which he founded in 2014.
-Previously, he served as a board member of Greenpeace UK, co-founded the New Economics Foundation's New Economy Organisers Network and worked as a technology consultant for organisations including the Labour Party, the Green Party and 350.org.
-Stephen has Masters degrees in Physics from the University of Oxford and Complexity Sciences from the University of Bristol.
+He is currently a co-director of the Psychedelic Society, which he founded in 2014 and has become one of the global leading providers of legal psychedelic retreats.
+Previously, he was the youngest ever board member of Greenpeace UK, co-founded the New Economics Foundation's New Economy Organisers Network and worked as a technology consultant for organisations including the Labour Party, the Green Party and 350.org.
+Stephen has an MPhys in Physics from the University of Oxford, where he specialised in quantum field theory, and an MRes in Complexity Sciences from the University of Bristol.